Your Family Guide to Entertainment

-The MPAA rated Lady and the Tramp G.
+Lady and the Tramp Parent Guide

 One snowy Christmas Eve, a cocker spaniel named Lady (voice of Barbara Luddy) burst out of the hatbox she is wrapped in and enters the lives and hearts of Jim Dear (Lee Millar) and Darling (Peggy Lee).
 Basking in the warmth of the young couple's undivided attention, the pampered pup grows up to assume important duties like fetching the newspaper and greeting her master each day.
 It's a great life, even when there's a short eclipse of the spotlight because a new baby is about to join the family.

 Meanwhile, on the other side of the tracks lives Tramp (Larry Roberts), a mongrel of uncertain pedigree.
-Sleeping in a rubbish pile and begging for scraps from local restaurant owners, the footloose and fancy free stray is king of the alleyways--as long as he can stay clear of the local impound yard.
+Sleeping in a rubbish pile and begging for scraps from local restaurant owners, the footloose and fancy free stray is king of the alleyways—as long as he can stay clear of the local impound yard.

-Although they come from such different worlds, the canines' orbits are about to collide after a visit from Aunt Sarah (Verna Felton) upsets the balance their universe.
-Baby-sitting while Jim Dear and Darling are out of town, the over-protective woman is convinced Lady is a threat to the young child--and her pet Siamese cats.
-When the zealous caregiver decides to muzzle the mutt, the indignant dog bolts and find's herself lost in an alien neighborhood.
+Although they come from such different worlds, the canines’ orbits are about to collide after a visit from Aunt Sarah (Verna Felton) upsets the balance their universe.
+Baby-sitting while Jim Dear and Darling are out of town, the over-protective woman is convinced Lady is a threat to the young child—and her pet Siamese cats.
+When the zealous caregiver decides to muzzle the mutt, the indignant dog bolts and find’s herself lost in an alien neighborhood.

 The street-savvy Tramp is quick to come to her rescue.
 Freeing her from the nasty nose cage, saving her from some harassing hounds and treating her to a romantic spaghetti dinner behind his favorite Italian diner, it's no wonder the cocker spaniel soon has stars in her big brown eyes.
 Yet there are still a few obstacles in the path of their puppy love, like Lady's loyalty to her humans, Aunt Sarah's wrath, and the ever-vigilant dogcatcher.